awsdocs/amazon-aurora-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 ### Console<a name="USER_Monitoring.OS.Enabling.Procedure.Console"></a>

-You can enable Enhanced Monitoring when you create a DB cluster or read replica, or when you modify a DB cluster\.
-If you modify a DB instance to enable Enhanced Monitoring, you don't need to reboot your DB instance for the change to take effect\.
+You can turn on Enhanced Monitoring when you create a DB cluster or read replica, or when you modify a DB cluster\.
+If you modify a DB instance to turn on Enhanced Monitoring, you don't need to reboot your DB instance for the change to take effect\.

-You can enable Enhanced Monitoring in the RDS console when you do one of the following actions in the **Databases** page:
+You can turn on Enhanced Monitoring in the RDS console when you do one of the following actions in the **Databases** page:
 + **Create a DB cluster** – Choose **Create database**\.
 + **Create a read replica** – Choose **Actions**, then **Create read replica**\.
 + **Modify a DB instance** – Choose **Modify**\.